 There are a variety of types of mental health professionals with different qualifications and areas of expertise.
 Figuring out what of mental health support you’re looking for help with is a crucial first step in the search for a good therapist.

 Within the mental health industry, there are many specialties, such as anxiety, eating disorders, and more.
-You might just be looking to talk to someone about issues you are having at work or in your marriage, or you could be suffering from a serious disorder, such as bipolar, borderline personality, anxiety, or major depression.
+You might just be looking to talk to someone about issues you are having at work or in your marriage, or your struggles with a serious disorder, such as bipolar, borderline personality, anxiety, or major depression.
 The objective of treatment is to rebalance your emotional well-being and get you back to a healthier state of mind.
 If you struggle from a mental illness, you’re going to need a good counselor that specializes in that specific field.

 Talk therapy involves a conversation between two people: you and your therapist.
 This relationship is the basis of any successful therapy regimen.
 While you might have found a therapist who has strong experience in your needed area of expertise, it’s important that you feel comfortable sharing your thoughts and feelings with them.

 Vulnerability is at the heart of successful therapy, so it’s vital that you find a good counselor that you feel comfortable sharing with.
 It's okay if the first therapist you meet is not the right fit.
 Your relationship with your therapist is nuanced, and it may take a few tries until you find the right match for you.

 A recent survey conducted by Mental Health America shows that more than half of Americans who struggle with mental health disorders choose not to pursue treatment because they feel they can’t afford it.
 This does not have to be the case.

 Most health insurance policies cover mental health treatment.
 Advekit can help you understand how you can use your insurance benefits and pay less out of pocket, especially if you have an out-of-network provider.